Carroll Institute: A Great Beginning

 1985 brought the merger of Project Awareness with Carroll Institute enabling a full capacity for prevention service to be presented throughout the Sioux Empire.

 In 1987, Carroll Institute became the first accredited adolescent outpatient treatment program in the state for chemically dependent teens.

-For 12 years between 1988 and 2000, Carroll Institute served the transitional housing needs of women with their 2nd Street Manor.
+For 12 years between 1988 and 2000, Carroll Institute served the transitional housing needs of women at their 2nd Street Manor location.

 In 1996, Carroll Institute moved to its current downtown location at 310 South First Avenue and has been growing ever since.
 In 2014, Carroll Institute developed a new 87 bed residential facility, that provides transitional housing services for both men and women.
 Carroll Institute chose to maintain “The Arch” as its name because of its rich history dating back to the mid-1970s, of successfully transitioning individuals dealing with substance use and mental health disorders, back into the community.

 Carroll Institute reaches out wherever we can.
 We are presently accredited by the State of South Dakota for Prevention, Counseling and support, Adult Outpatient, Meth Specific Outpatient, Adolescent Intervention, Multiple Offenders Programming, DUI School and Transitional Living.

 The disease of addiction remains cunning, baffling and powerful, yet it is fully treatable for those who choose to engage in the life changing strategies presented at Carroll Institute.
 For more than 40 years, Carroll Institute has risen to the occasion, embracing with hope the opportunities of caring for those in need of addiction services.